Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Impossibility of Reward Models for Preference Representation

-\begin{remark} The non-existence of a reward model has previously been established through the lens of social welfare theory, where the reward model $r(y)$ can be interpreted as a social welfare function.
+The non-existence of a reward model has previously been established through the lens of social welfare theory, where the reward model $r(y)$ can be interpreted as a social welfare function.
 Arrow's impossibility theorem demonstrates that when there are at least three choices, no social welfare function can simultaneously satisfy three conditions: non-imposition, non-dictatorship, and independence of irrelevant alternatives \citep{wilson1972social}.
 Here, in contrast, we require that the reward model represents the preference relationship, and we establish the equivalence between the non-existence of a reward model and cyclic preferences. \end{remark}

 To conclude this subsection, we demonstrate that the non-existence of Condorcet cycles can be simplified to checking for Condorcet triangles, which are defined as Condorcet 3-cycles.
-The following proposition establishes that the existence of any Condorcet cycle implies the existence of a Condorcet triangle. \begin{proposition} Let ${y_1,\ldots,y_n}$ be a set of responses with $n\geqslant 3$.
-If this set contains a Condorcet cycle, then it must also contain a Condorcet triangle. \end{proposition} Conversely, if a set of responses contains a Condorcet triangle, it automatically contains a Condorcet cycle, that is, the triangle itself.
+The following proposition establishes that the existence of any Condorcet cycle implies the existence of a Condorcet triangle.

+\begin{restatable}{proposition}{cycleequivalenttotriangle} Let ${y_1,\ldots,y_n}$ be a set of responses with $n\geqslant 3$.
+If this set contains a Condorcet cycle, then it must also contain a Condorcet triangle. \end{restatable} Conversely, if a set of responses contains a Condorcet triangle, it automatically contains a Condorcet cycle, that is, the triangle itself.
 Therefore, calculating the probability that human preferences cannot be captured by a reward model reduces to estimating the probability of a Condorcet cycle existing, which further reduces to estimating the probability of a Condorcet triangle existing.
 We will discuss this probability analysis in the next subsection.